aradhana14nov/Prometheus-Operator-Playground/tutorials/monitoring-using-prometheus.md

 mariadb-operator-f96ddc69f-d5vgr   1/1     Running   0          100s
 ```

-Note: In above output, STATUS as "Running" shows the pods are up and running.
+In above output, STATUS as "Running" shows the pods are up and running.

 Step 2: To create MariaDB database called test-db along with user credentials , create the below yaml definition of the Custom Resource.